silverstripe/silverstripe-framework/docs/en/reference/complextablefield.md

 *  Find a less fragile solution for accessing this field through the main controller and ReferencedField, e.g. build a seperate CTF-instance (doesn't necessarly have to be connected to the original by ReferencedField)
 *  Control width/height of popup by constructor (hardcoded at the moment)
-*  Integrate search from MemberTableField.php directly on ComplexTableField
+*  Integrate search from MemberTableField.php directly on `[api:ComplexTableField]`
 *  Less performance-hungry implementation of detail-view paging (don't return all items on a single view)
 *  Use automatic has-many and many-many functions to return a ComponentSet rather than building the join manually
-*  Javascript/Ajax-Sorting (see http://www.activewidgets.com/grid/ and http://openrico.org/rico/livegrid.page)
+*  Javascript/Ajax-Sorting (see [http://www.activewidgets.com/grid/](http://www.activewidgets.com/grid/) and [http://openrico.org/rico/livegrid.page](http://openrico.org/rico/livegrid.page))